Hollywood’s Responsibility for Smoking Deaths

 Eighteen months ago I was diagnosed with throat cancer, the result of a lifetime of smoking.
 I am alive but maimed.
 Much of my larynx is gone.
 I have some difficulty speaking; others have some difficulty understanding me.
 I no longer have the excruciating difficulty swallowing or breathing that I experienced in the first months after my surgery.

 I haven’t smoked or drank for 18 months now, though I still take it day-to-day and pray for help.
-I believe in prayer and exercise.
+I believe in prayer and exercise(more on health and quitting smoking) .
 I have walked five miles a day for a year, without missing even one day.
 Quitting smoking and drinking has taught me the hardest lesson I’ve ever learned about my own weakness; it has also given me the greatest affection and empathy for those still addicted.

 I have spent some time in the past year and a half in cancer wards.
 I have seen people gasp for air as a suctioning device cleaned their tracheas.
 I have heard myself wheezing horribly, unable to catch my breath, as a nurse begged me to breathe.
 I have seen an 18-year-old with throat cancer who had never smoked a single cigarette in his life.
 (His mother was a chain smoker.)
 I have tried not to cry as my wife fitted the trachea tube that I had coughed out back into my throat.
 (Thankfully, I no longer need it.)